 In the short run, unemployment is largely driven by national macro-economic factors.
 The jobless rate in Virginia moves with the national business cycle.
 This is especially true for industry-specific data, as it is highly dependent on national performance trends for each particular field.

-Among the long-term factors that affect the unemployment rate in Virginia are those that also affect the state's overall competitiveness: education levels, infrastructure investments, tax rates, and the regulatory environment.
+Among the long-term factors that affect the unemployment rate in Virginia are those that also affect the state's overall competitiveness: education levels, infrastructure investments, diversity and balance in its economic mix, tax rates, and the regulatory environment.
 Any changes that improve Virginia's attractiveness as a place to live or to do business will, over longer periods of time, tend to reduce the unemployment rate.

 What is the State's Role?

 State government has a number of programs that are designed to reduce the level of unemployment or to lessen its impact on people's lives.
-Most of the work of the Virginia Employment Commission (VEC) is directly related to addressing unemployment issues, including worker training programs.
-The Unemployment Insurance Program provides temporary financial support for workers losing their jobs.
-The VEC also has numerous programs designed to match unemployed workers with firms that have jobs to fill.
-The Virginia Workforce Network (VWN), which is the local service delivery system created by the federal Workforce Investment Act, is also a state response to unemployment.
+Most of the work of the Virginia Employment Commission (VEC) is directly related to addressing unemployment issues: The Unemployment Insurance Program provides temporary financial support for workers losing their job; the VEC is also a partner in the Virginia Workforce Network, which has numerous programs designed to match unemployed workers with firms that have jobs to fill.

 State rankings are ordered so that #1 is understood to be the best.